heartsentwined/ember-auth/README.md

 The token authentication API should expose two end points:
 * a `POST` route for token creation
-  * This should return the authentication token and the user model ID upon successful token creation in a JSON hash.
+  * This should return the authentication token and the user model ID upon successful token creation in a JSON object.
 * a `DELETE` route for token destruction

 Your server should also use proper HTTP status codes, i.e. the 2xx series for